I-495 & I-270 Managed Lanes Study

 Purpose and Need

-The study Purpose and Need were developed through a comprehensive process that included the examination of past studies, a review of existing regional plans, and an analysis of the environmental and socioeconomic conditions of the region.
-The purpose of the I-495 & I-270 Managed Lanes Study is to develop a travel demand management solution(s) that addresses congestion, improves trip reliability on I-495 and I-270 within the study limits and enhances existing and planned multimodal mobility and connectivity.
-The study will address the following needs.
+The purpose of the I-495 & I-270 Managed Lanes Study was to develop a travel demand management solution(s) that addresses congestion, improves trip reliability on I-495 and I-270 within the study limits and enhances existing and planned multimodal mobility and connectivity.
+The study addressed the following needs.

 - Accommodate Existing Traffic and Long-Term Traffic Growth.
 High travel demand from commuter, business, and recreational trips results in severe congestion from 7 to 10 hours per day on the study corridors, which is expected to deteriorate further by the planning horizon year of 2040.
 Additional capacity is needed to address existing and future travel demand and to allow travelers to use the facilities efficiently.